Welcome Back for the 2021-22 School Year!

 Return to Learning Goals

 We have achieved our goal of being back in school five (5) days per week since September 2020.
 However, we understand that flexibility will continue to be necessary as the recommendations surrounding containing the spread of COVID-19 change frequently.
-Based on this need for flexibility, we are offering two return to learning scenarios:
+Based on this need for flexibility, we are offering two learning scenarios:

 Option 1: In-person 5 days per week with safety guidelines in place (at-home learning available, when necessary)

-Option 2: Virtual instruction
+Option 2: Virtual instruction for grades 6 - 12

 Timeline & Key Dates